Panair do Brasil: Beyond the Forced Bankruptcy (1965-ongoing)

 The controversial decision to liquidate Panair so suddenly triggered a lengthy legal battle.
 On December 14, 1984, the Brazilian Supreme Federal Court acknowledged that the airline had operated within regular technical and financial parameters when it was shut down and the Federal government was sentenced to pay reparations to its former owners and/or heirs.
-The forced bankruptcy was suspended on May 5, 1995, and since then Panair seeks indemnification from the Ministry of Justice.
+The forced bankruptcy was suspended on May 5, 1995, and since then Panair has been seeking indemnification from the Ministry of Justice.

 On August 27, 2009, after a 44-year delay, the Air Command of the Brazilian Ministry of Defence revoked Panair's route and schedule concessions, which are mandatory for airline operations.

 Former employees of Panair do Brasil, their families and friends attend an annual reunion on the week of October 22, the airline's birthday, in Rio de Janeiro.
 This tradition has been religiously preserved since 1966 and there is a movement to include it in the Guinness World Records.

 Panair do Brasil has been featured in a number of Brazilian television productions, such as Anos Rebeldes (1992), Hilda Furacão (1998), JK (TV series) (2006) and Maysa: Quando Fala o Coração (2009).

 In 2008 the documentary Panair do Brasil was released.
 The film, directed by Marco Altberg and screenwritten by Daniel Leb Sasaki summarises the history of the airline.

 In October 2012, director Ricardo Pinto e Silva and journalist Daniel Leb Sasaki began production for a new feature documentary film called Mario Wallace Simonsen, entre a memória e a história, still unreleased.
 The pair interviewed former Panair employees during their 2012 reunion.

 On March 23, 2013, the Brazilian National Truth Commission, established in 2012 by the Brazilian government to investigate acts of human rights violations between 1946 and 1988, held a public event in Rio de Janeiro to address the circumstances behind the shutdown of Panair do Brasil.
 The group has recently had access to unpublished documentation which would prove that the company's owners were victims of the country's military regime.

-On March 11, 2019, Brazilian newspaper O Globo informed that Daniel Leb Sasaki's book about the demise of Panair do Brasil, called "Pouso forçado: a história por trás da destruição da Panair do Brasil pelo regime militar", will become a TV series directed by Mauro Lima and screenwritten by Rosana Rodini and the author himself.
+On March 11, 2019, Brazilian newspaper O Globo informed that Daniel Leb Sasaki's book about the demise of Panair do Brasil, called "Pouso forçado: a história por trás da destruição da Panair do Brasil pelo regime militar", would become a TV series directed by Mauro Lima and screenwritten by Rosana Rodini and the author himself.